MWEE Training

 Facilitator's Guide to MWEE Training

 The Facilitator's Guide to MWEE Training was designed for practitioners who are deeply familiar with the MWEE and who are responsible for teaching other educators how to apply the Educator’s Guide to the Meaningful Watershed Educational Experience to their own classrooms and programs.
 The Facilitator's Guide provides easy-to-use training resources to ensure consistency in professional development across the Chesapeake Bay region.
 Its activities are modular and can be adapted to support your local context.
+Get an overview of this resource by watching the MWEE Practitioner webinar: The Facilitator's Guide to MWEE Training.

 Regional and state-specific versions of the Facilitator's Guide and its supporting materials are available here.
 You can download entire folders, subfolders, or individual files.
 Each guide uses an Environmental Literacy Model (ELM) to follow a MWEE Case Study.
 Our Teaching Resources database contains more examples of ELMs.